 Artistic disputes, creative paranoia and reflections on a posthuman world, VHS Revival explores one of sci-fi’s most enduring wonders

 Blade Runner may lack the relentless action of some of cinema’s best-loved sci-fi hits, but what it has in abundance is beauty.
-There are many versions of the director’s 1982 classic, but for me the aptly titled ‘Final Cut’ is the most definitive, offering a much bleaker and authentic vision of a future where global corporations flaunt technological progress like self-aggrandising gods.
+There are many versions of the director’s 1982 classic, but for me the aptly titled ‘Final Cut’ is the most definitive, offering a much bleaker and authentic vision of a future where corporate moguls flaunt technological progress like self-aggrandising gods.
 The film’s 2019 vision of Los Angeles is a teeming metropolis of urban and environmental decay, a world in which bioengineered beings become slaves to that very progress, in which other, superior beings raise questions about a species that has been severely dehumanised.
 It is despairingly cold, bleak and emotionally barren, and yet it’s all so ravishing, a majestic feat of grandiose world building that shimmers like a galaxy with an ethical black hole burning deep at the heart of it.
-From the very first rumblings of Vangelis’s awe-inducing ‘Main Titles’, you know you’re experiencing something quite monumental.
+From the very first rumblings of Vangelis’s awe-inducing ‘Main Titles’, you know you’re experiencing something truly monumental.